BND Hamburger Icon

 Editors Score:8.2/10

-Twilio is our pick for the best custom text message marketing solution because it lets you build a fully functional messaging platform according to your specifications, and you pay only for the messages and tools you use.
+Twilio is our pick for the best custom text message marketing solution.
+This robust platform helps you build a fully functional messaging platform according to your specifications, and you pay only for the messages and tools you use.

 Plus Sign Pros

-• Twilio provides APIs to build a custom messaging platform to fit your exact needs.
+• Twilio provides APIs so you can build a custom messaging platform tailored to your business.

-• There are no monthly subscription fees; you pay only for incoming and outgoing messages and add-ons.
+• There are no monthly subscription fees; you pay only for the messages and add-ons you use.

-• You can expand your communications beyond SMS with omnichannel messaging, including international messaging, with built-in compliance.
+• You can expand beyond SMS with omnichannel and international messaging, with built-in compliance.

 Minus Sign Cons

-• The setup can be complicated and often requires you to hire a developer.
+• Setup can be complex and often requires a developer's help.

-• Customer support can be slow, and you’ll have to pay a hefty monthly fee for priority support.
+• Customer support may be slow, and priority support requires a pricey monthly fee.

 Looking for more options?